ojitha/ojitha.github.io/_posts/2022-11-19-AdvancedBash.md

     who without default:

-if you want to set default to the `who` variable (use `:=`).
+if you want to set the default to the `who` variable (use `:=`).
-> Positional parameters and special parameters may not be assigned to in this way.
+> Positional parameters and special parameters may not be assigned in this way.

 ```bash